tautme/country-levels/README.md

 GeoJSON files are served in different quality levels, *q5* refers to smallest, *q7* to medium and *q8* to higher quality extracts.

-GeoJSON files and JSON catalogs are provided in the [export](export) folder.
+You can download the full planet dataset in ZIP in the [releases](https://github.com/hyperknot/country-levels/releases) tab.
+GeoJSON files and JSON catalogs are also browsable in the [export](export) folder.

 #### [ISO country code list](docs/iso1_list.md)